Strengthen Friendships with Effective Communication

 3. Make room for emotional honesty

 You do not need to dump everything all at once.
-But friendship grows when there is room for truth: “I’ve been under a lot of pressure lately,” “Honestly, I’ve been feeling off,” or “Things have been harder than I’ve let on.”
+But friendship grows when there is room for truth: “I have been under a lot of pressure lately,” “Honestly, I have been feeling off,” or “Things have been harder than I have let on.”

 4. Respect boundaries